 Uses ArcGIS Enterprise as a system of record for water use data, and enables collaboration between citizens and water management authorities.

-Integration with Operations Dashboard to provide a single operating picture for citizens and knowledge workers.
+Integration with ArcGIS Dashboards to provide a single operating picture for citizens and knowledge workers.